Don’t throw away your printed books: A meta-analysis on the effects of reading media on reading comprehension.

 Key Takeaways of this article

-- Lower cost and convenience remain the top reasons students purchase an e-textbook, not the interactive features designed to enhance learning.
+• Lower cost and convenience remain why students purchase an e-textbook, not the interactive features designed to enhance learning.

-- The instructor’s role has not changed significantly in the past two years, suggesting the need for further professional development including increased awareness, instruction, and active modeling.
+• The instructor’s role has not changed significantly in the past two years, suggesting the need for further professional development, including increased awareness, instruction, and active modelling.